slowernews/hamster-system/README.md

 ===
 ####Files:

-- name your files using folders notation or other naming system relevant to your job.
+- name your files using folders notation (or other file naming system relevant to you).

 - archive files using [SemVer](http://www.semver.org/) (each version *adds* a change on data): **+ major . minor . patch**